R. Stewart, Argyle & Buchanan Streets, Glasgow, No. 50,796, ca. 1890s.

 Hand manufactured case and parts in Rome, Italy:

-Case: Two-piece solid brass case.
+Case: Two-piece solid bronze case, threaded bezel.
 Winding crown at 3 o’clock position.
-Domed front and flat back mineral glass.
-Crown, stem, case crown sleeve, time setting pusher, and stainless steel crews.
+Domed front and flat back sapphire glass.
+Crown, stem, time setting pusher, and movement holding brackets (not pictured).

 Diameter, without crown: 40mm.